Updated on January 10, 2022

 In sum, prior to buying a property, you want to make sure you know what you are buying and that includes finding out about any existing PUEs – and other easements.

 Most PUE’s will be disclosed on a title report.
 However, to be safe you may want to check the subdivision map recorded with your county recorder’s office.

-If you have questions about your rights in connection with PUEs – or any other easement or real property questions – feel free to contact our easement attorneys at Schorr Law, APC at 310 954 1877, by email at email@example.com, or you can contact us here.
+Are you looking for a property easement disputes attorney Los Angeles?
+Schorr Law has the top rated real estate lawyers Los Angeles, California.
+If you have questions about your rights in connection with PUEs – or any other easement or real property questions – feel free to contact our easement attorneys at Schorr Law, APC at (310) 954-1877, by email at firstname.lastname@example.org, or you can contact us here.